Agile testing is a relatively newer approach to

 - Finally the new code to acceptable standards

 The idea behind Test-driven development is to make each change small enough to iterate rapidly.
 As you automate and implement each feature or a change you’ve basically added something valuable to your overall system, and you’re ready for a shippable product and product owner feedback.

 - It was first described by Dan North in 2009.

 - BDD is an extension of test-driven development (TDD).

-- Aids in application implementation from stakeholder point of view through use of given-when-then style of representing tests.
+- Aids in application implementation from a stakeholder point of view through the use of the given-when-then style of representing tests.

 - BDD Shifts the vocabulary from being test-based to behavior-based.

 - Acceptance Test Driven Development (ATDD)

 Since BDD involves thinking in a common language, It helps teams to have the right conversations at the right time and thus maximizing the amount of valuable code produced.
 It also has the potential to identify gaps in understanding and areas where we need more information before we know what is to be done.